Face masks update

 How do I wear a face mask correctly?

-Make sure that your mask does not have holes or any unfiltered one-way valves.
-This can result in breathing out the virus if you have coronavirus (COVID-19).
+Make sure that your face mask does not have holes or any unfiltered one-way valves.
+This can result in breathing out the virus if you have COVID-19.

-- Check for defects in the mask, such as tears or broken loops.
+- Check for defects in the face mask, such as tears or broken loops.

-- Position the outer side of the mask outward according to the instructions of the manufacturer.
+- Position the outer side of the face mask outward according to the instructions of the manufacturer.

 - dual elastic bands: pull the bottom band over your head and position it against the nape of your neck.
 Pull the top band over your head and position it against the crown of your head.